auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ---
-title: A Solid Environment For Building And Developing The Linux Kernel
+title: A Robust Environment for Building, Testing, and Developing the Linux Kernel
 date: 2024-04-20
 ---

 # Preface

-In my last [post](https://rcpassos.me/post/compiling-debugging-riscv-xv6-kernel), I talked about my sudies on Kernel Development with a simpler Unix like OS, called xv6.
+In my previous [post](https://rcpassos.me/post/compiling-debugging-riscv-xv6-kernel), I talked about my studies on Kernel Development with a simpler Unix-like OS, called xv6.
-After finishing the MIT course [6.S081 Operating System Engineering](https://learncs.me/mit/6.s081) (available online), I decided it was time to learn how to build the Linux Kernel, and hopefully contribute to it.
+After finishing the MIT course [6.S081 Operating System Engineering](https://learncs.me/mit/6.s081) (available online), I decided it was time to learn how to build the Linux Kernel.
-I joined a free software group ([FLUSP](https://flusp.ime.usp.br)) at the University of São Paulo (USP), and started taking a course on Free Software and the Linux Kernel Development.
+I joined a free software group ([FLUSP](https://flusp.ime.usp.br)) at the University of São Paulo (USP) and started taking a course on Free Software and Linux Kernel Development.
-In this post, I will cover the setup of the environment for building and contributing to it.
+In this post, I'll detail the environment setup I utilized for creating and testing my first contributions to the Linux Kernel.

 # Introduction

-The Linux Kernel is the most important open source project in the world.
+The Linux Kernel is the most important open-source project in the world.
 It is the result of collaboration between thousands of developers, and it is the core of the most used operating systems in the world.

 It is a very big and complex project.
 To build it, you need a good environment, with the right tools and configurations.
 It is very important to have a good workflow, so you can build, test, and debug the kernel efficiently.

-To accomplish thiw, we will create a virtual machine with a Debian Cloud Image, build the kernel on our host machine, and deploy it to the VM.
+To accomplish this, we will create a virtual machine with a Debian Cloud Image, build the kernel on our host machine, and deploy it to the VM.
 This configuration was largely inspired by the guides provided by the FLUSP community, and my experience with them and their workshops.
 I also contributed some improvements I am sharing here back to their guides.